Rasmus Svane: Personal life

 Svane was born in Allerød Municipality, Denmark.
 He is a son of the Danish cellist Troels Svane, and Danish is his first language.
-Svane has a younger brother, Frederik (born 2004), who is also a chess player.
+Svane has a younger brother, Frederik (born 2004), who is also a chess grandmaster.

 Svane received his Abitur in 2016, and when asked in 2017 what he plans to do if a career as a professional chess player does not work out he stated he can return to his studies.

 Chess career

 Svane learned to play chess at the age of 4 after discovering a chess CD in a cereal packet.
 He finished second at the German U12 Chess Championship in 2009, and won the German U14 Chess Championship in 2010.
 He was named the 2010 U14 Player of the Year by the German Chess Federation in recognition of the latter achievement.

 Svane earned his first international master (IM) norm at the 2011 German Chess Championship, scoring 5/9.
 He earned his second and third IM norms in 2012.
 The former came at the Politiken Cup held in July–August, where he scored 7½/10; the latter was achieved at the 1st Korbach GM tournament in December, with a score of 7/11.
 He was officially awarded the title by FIDE in May 2013.

 He earned his first grandmaster (GM) norm at the 2015 Aeroflot Open, scoring 4½/9.
 He earned his second at the 2015 Visma GM tournament, scoring 6/9, and attained the final norm during the 2015/2016 Chess Bundesliga season, scoring 6/10.
 He was awarded his GM title in September 2016, at age 19.